-The Procter & Gamble Company’s corporate social responsibility strategy encompasses a wide variety of initiatives and activities to satisfy the interests of stakeholders.
+The Procter & Gamble Company’s corporate social responsibility (CSR) and environmental, social, and governance (ESG) strategy encompasses a wide variety of initiatives and activities to satisfy the interests of stakeholders.
 Archie Carroll’s theory of corporate social responsibility posits that businesses have a responsibility to address the concerns of stakeholders, which can significantly affect businesses.
 Procter & Gamble’s mission statement and vision statement are determinants of the company’s approach to corporate citizenship.
 For example, P&G emphasizes the importance of high quality and value of consumer goods offered to consumers.
 In addition, Procter & Gamble’s organizational culture (corporate culture) sets the principles and values used to influence the CSR strategy.
 In this way, the company ensures that efforts to fulfill its sustainability objectives and corporate responsibility are aligned with the culture that the organization embodies.
 These considerations point to the integration of Procter & Gamble’s corporate social responsibility strategy with the various aspects of the organization to achieve business goals and satisfy stakeholders’ interests.

 Consumer satisfaction and communities’ hygiene education and sanitation define part of Procter & Gamble’s strategy for corporate social responsibility.
 The company also considers other factors relevant to satisfying the interests of stakeholders.
 For example, the interests of governments, employees, and investors are included in the CSR strategy.
 In addition, to address corporate citizenship ideals, Procter & Gamble ensures that its strategy is founded on the principles of sustainability.
 These efforts are designed to make the company grow its consumer goods business while fulfilling its corporate responsibilities.
 The significance of stakeholders is integrated in Procter & Gamble’s principles and corporate social responsibility strategy.